SEPP 72(t) in Early Retirement

 Why not do a 5-year Roth Conversion Ladder?

 Folks get a series of partial Roth conversions and the Roth Conversions Ladder confused.
-Partial Roth conversions are used to optimize your tax diversification by filling up your lower tax brackets during the tax planning window before Required Minimum Distributions drive you into high tax brackets.
+Partial Roth conversions optimize your tax diversification by filling up your lower tax brackets during the tax planning window before Required Minimum Distributions drive you into high tax brackets.

 Posted in Financial Independence and tagged , .